saksham18kukreja/Autonomous-Drone/README.md

 In the video, the drone detects the obstacle visualized by the point cloud(top left) It generates a new path around the obstacle seen at the bottom left

+## Tools used
+1. Python
+2. PX4 with Mavros and ROS
+3. Gazebo for visualization
+4. Point cloud library